 St Patrick’s Cathedral is the seat of the Catholic Archdiocese in Melbourne and the largest church building in all of Australia.
 Its blue-gray Gothic facade hides an interior bathed in golden light.
 (I wasn’t able to take many photos as I unwittingly arrived right before Mass was about to start.
 You can check the times here.)

-I closed out my two days in Melbourne with tacos and tequila at Mamasita.
-This popular Mexican cantina also serves up some of the best street-style corn I’ve ever tasted, though it was long devoured before I even thought of snapping a pic.
+I ended my two days in Melbourne with tacos and tequila at Mamasita.
+This popular Mexican cantina also serves up some of the best street-style corn, which I devoured before snapping a pic.
 All the more reason to return!

 If you have an extra day in Melbourne, I highly recommend taking a drive along the Great Ocean Road.
 For an idea of how to plan a two-week Australian holiday, click here to see my itinerary.